microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 To upgrade the assets on all buttons in a project to the new recommended format, use the ButtonConfigHelperMigrationHandler.
 (Mixed Reality Toolkit -> Utilities -> Migration Window -> Migration Handler Selection -> Microsoft.MixedReality.Toolkit.Utilities.ButtonConfigHelperMigrationHandler)

+Importing the Microsoft.MixedRealityToolkit.Unity.Tools package required to upgrade the buttons.

 ![Upgrade window dialogue](https://user-images.githubusercontent.com/39840334/82096923-bd28bf80-96b6-11ea-93a9-ceafcb822242.png)

 If an icon is not found in the default icon set during migration, a custom icon set will be created in MixedRealityToolkit.Generated/CustomIconSets.
 A dialog will indicate that this has taken place.